 Walk back to Looe from Polperro

-More coastal walks near Looe and Polperro, and similar walks
+More coastal walks near Looe and Polperro

-Rame Head Circular – This is slightly further north along the coast, not too challenging and features ‘wild’ ponies. coming soon
+Rame Head Circular – This is slightly further north along the coast, not too challenging and features ‘wild’ ponies.

 Salcombe to Hope Cove – This walk is also further away, over in South Devon.
 It reminded me a little of the end of the Looe to Polperro walk.
-The way Polperro opens up, is quite similar to the sudden opening of the gorgeous Hope Cove.
+The way Polperro opens up is quite similar to the sudden opening of the gorgeous Hope Cove.